 And we didn’t get there alone.

-While we work closely with more than a dozen MLB teams, one R&D department of a highly-respected MLB organization, in particular, was asking the same questions and trying to determine what matters in the development of the hitters coming up through their system.
+While DK works closely with more than a dozen MLB teams, one R&D department of a highly-respected MLB organization, in particular, was asking the same questions and trying to determine what matters in the development of the hitters coming up through their system.

 The Science: Barrel Slot Over Swing Plane

-We looked at thousands and thousands of swings to refine our metrics.
-By measuring the angle, direction, elevation, and speed of the bat in different parts of the zone, we were able to plot data into a three-dimensional space.
+DK looked at thousands and thousands of swings to refine the metrics.
+By measuring the angle, direction, elevation, and speed of the bat in different parts of the zone, DK was able to plot data into a three-dimensional space.

-Our work led us to the concept of ‘Barrel Slot’.
+This work led to the concept of ‘Barrel Slot’.

-Simply defined, Barrel Slot is the averaged straight line path of the ‘sweet spot’ of the barrel 6 baseball diameters before contact (~18 inches).
-It is comprised of three parameters: elevation angle (the angle of the barrel path in the vertical plane), heading angle (the angle of the barrel path in the horizontal plane), and length.
-Barrel speed is then added to calculate damage potential.
+Simply defined, Barrel Slot is the averaged straight line path of the ‘sweet spot’ of the barrel, six baseball diameters before contact (~18 inches).
+It is comprised of three parameters: Elevation Angle (the angle of the barrel path in the vertical plane), Heading Angle (the angle of the barrel path in the horizontal plane), and Length.
+Barrel speed is then added to calculate ‘damage potential’.

-Perhaps the most useful characteristic of barrel slot is that it is independent of pitch location, meaning we can evaluate swings that need to ‘go get’ the ball at any point in the zone and interpret swing metrics using the same criteria.
+Perhaps the most useful characteristic of barrel slot is that it is independent of pitch location, meaning DK can evaluate swings at any point in the zone and interpret swing metrics using the same criteria.

 Since we all operate in a three-dimensional world, Barrel Slot allows for a deeper, more thorough, assessment of the swing.
-Moreover, because pitchers never put the ball in the same place, this allows you to assess a hitter’s propensity to do damage in each part of the zone, not a ambiguous ‘plane.’
+Moreover, because pitchers never put the ball in the same place, this allows coaches to assess a hitter’s propensity to do damage in each part of the zone, not an ambiguous ‘plane.’

 Barrel Slot Leads to Swing Fingerprint

-With this research in hand, we realized we now had the intelligence to properly assess a hitter’s strengths (and relative weaknesses) in a three-dimensional space.
+With this research in hand, DK realized the intelligence was available to properly assess a hitter’s strengths (and relative weaknesses) in a three-dimensional space.
 By plotting barrel slot vectors for many points in a hitting session (or multiple sessions), you can see a three-dimensional image of a hitter’s characteristics.

-Using SwingTracker to capture roughly 30-60 swings in different parts of the zone, we can reveal a hitter’s individualized Swing Fingerprint.
-We visualize this with a 27-sector cube that represents the height, width, *and* depth of the hitting zone.
-In turn, we unleash Artificial Intelligence to evaluate Swing Fingerprint to provide insights and directional advice based on the hitters metrics.
+Using SwingTracker to capture roughly 30-60 swings in different parts of the zone, DK can reveal a hitter’s individualized Swing Fingerprint.
+This is visualized through a 27-sector cube that represents the height, width, and depth of the hitting zone.

 What Does This Mean For You?